edgedb/easy-edgedb/chapter9/index.md

 cal::to_local_date(year: int64, month: int64, day: int64) -> local_date
 ```

-Now we update the `Crewman` types and give them all the same date to keep things simple:
+Now we update the `Crewman` objects and give them all the same date to keep things simple:

 ```edgeql
 UPDATE Crewman